rohannair/rohan.ai/src/routes/posts/20240710-cookies-and-third-party-apis.md

 }
 ```

-We disabled the `sameSite` settings here as we have cors allowlisting done, and csrf on.
+We aren't sweating the `sameSite` settings here as we have cors allowlisting done, and csrf on -- only specific origins can hit this API.

-Step 3 was changing my api client:
+Step 3 was changing my API client:
 ```typescript
 export default wrappedFetch(
   input: RequestInfo | URL,